beejjorgensen/bgc/src/bgc_part_3500_noreturn_align.md

 Seems like when we call `func()` from `foo.c`, it should print "`foo's function`".
 And from `bar.c`, that `func()` should print "`bar's function`".

-And if I compile with `gcc` with optimizations[^You can do this with `-O` on the command line.] it will use inline functions, and we'll get the expected:
+And if I compile with `gcc` with optimizations^[You can do this with `-O` on the command line.] it will use inline functions, and we'll get the expected: